This post may contain affiliate links from which i can earn a commission

 While you sleep, your body is going about its business of repair and maintenance which includes removing toxins, recharging the mind, and creating hormones.
-Losing sleep has a big impact on hormone balance.
+Losing sleep has a negative impact on hormone imbalance.

 For a comprensive look at how sleep can impact your midlife see:

 Long and hard exercise can actually spike your stress levels causing hormonal imbalance.

 Do a mix of easy aerobic or high intensity interval training and resistance training.
 Walk up a hill.
 Use weights.
 Try multi-tasking, walk and meditate.
 Cycle, swim or dance.
 What ever keeps you moving at an easy pace.